syncfusion-content/wpf-docs/wpf/Range-Slider/Ticks.md

 N> When the SnapsTo property is set to Ticks, the TickFrequency is used to specify the interval between snap points.

-## Minor Tick Frequency
+## MinorTickFrequency

-The MinorTickFrequency property is used to define the number of minor ticks along the track, based on major ticks in track.
+The `MinorTickFrequency` property determines the number of minor ticks on the track between the major ticks.

 {% tabs %}